PAIDiPaidThis.com

 How much does a wedding cake cost in the UK?

 The wedding cake is part dessert, part centrepiece and part photo prop, which is a lot to ask of one bake.
 Prices depend on the number of tiers, the design and how it is decorated, so a simple two-tier costs very differently to a sculpted showstopper.
+The real prices on this page show just how wide that gap can be.
 Here is what couples really pay and how to get the look without the top-tier price.

 The quick version

-• Cake prices track the number of tiers and the complexity of the decoration
+• Cake prices track the number of tiers and the complexity of the decoration, not the flavour

-• Sugar flowers, hand-piping and intricate designs add labour and cost
+• Sugar flowers, hand-piping and intricate sculpted designs add hours of labour and push the price up fast

-• Serving the cake as dessert can save on a separate pudding from the catering
+• Serving the cake as dessert can save on a separate pudding course from the catering budget

-• Cutting fees may apply if the venue plates and serves it for you
+• Cutting fees are common if the venue plates and serves the cake for you, and they are rarely mentioned upfront

 What people actually paid